kddubey/pretrain-on-test/analysis/README.md

 `main_500.ipynb` contains the posterior distribution of $\beta$ when stratifying by the LM type for $n = 500$.

-`posterior_pred.ipynb` visualizes the marginal effects of interest.
+`posterior_pred.ipynb` visualizes the marginal effects of interest. **This is the main result**.

+`meta.ipynb` assesses the importance of subsampling / replicating within each dataset.

+`test.ipynb` tests that the inference code statistically works.

 `model.ipynb` contains the posterior distribution of $\beta$ for each LM type—BERT and GPT-2.
 I don't think there's a good reason to be really interested in this analysis, b/c `posterior_pred.ipynb` can be made to stratify the posterior predictions from the model above.

-`meta.ipynb` assesses the importance of subsampling / replicating within each dataset.

-`test.ipynb` tests that the inference code statistically works.